 This morning, I sent an email to my Congressman.
 The Financial Journeyman is not a political blog.
-This blog is not right or left leaning.
+This blog is not right or left-leaning.
 In general, I do not oppose or support any political party.
 The only time that I will write about politics is when it is related to personal finance.

-Over the past few weeks, there has been many news reports about Congress wanting to reduce the amount that an employee can contribute to their 401K from $18,500 (2018 limit) to only $2,400.
+Over the past few weeks, there have been many news reports about Congress wanting to reduce the amount that an employee can contribute to their 401K from $18,500 (2018 limit) to only $2,400.
 There have been other reports that suggest it might be capped at $9,000.
 There are even other conflicting reports that state it will be increased to $20,000, but switched to a Roth based format.

 As a member of the financial independence community, being able to save as much as possible in a 401K account is important for me to reach my retirement goals.
 Since most American’s do not have a defined benefit pension, they are left with a defined contribution plan such as a 401K.
 If these accounts are capped at $2,400, it will have a negative impact on how many people are saving for a secure retirement.
 That can ultimately lead to more people having to rely on government assistance later in their life.